How does one practice life management? What IS life management?

 Practice Life Management With Business:

-You can practice life management in business too.
 From scheduling your work hours to awesome resources to make running your business easier.
 Practicing life management in business is a HUGE topic and deserves a blog post of its own, so we’ll just barely touch on it.

 If you can learn to keep business within business hours, I can almost guarantee you that you won’t be nearly as stressed about your business.

 Incorporate some good business tools that can help you work faster and more efficiently.
+There are some repetitive work tasks that you can either automate, or batch and get done even faster.

 What do you think of life management?
 What are some things that would help you manage your life better?